facebook/docusaurus/docs/api-site-config.md

 ### Optional Fields

+`fonts` - Font-family css configuration for the site.
+If a font family specified as `$myFont`, then adding a `myFont` key to an array in `fonts` will allow you to configure the font.
+Items appearing earlier in the array will take priority of later elements, so these should be more specific.
 `customDocsPath` - By default, Docusaurus expects your documentation to be in a directory called `docs`.
 This directory is at the same level as the `website` directory (i.e., not inside the `website` directory).
 You can specify a custom path to your documentation with this field. **Note that all of your documentation *.md files must still reside in a flat hierarchy.
 You cannot have your documents in nested directories**.

 ```js